 You can use a budget template for multiple periods in a row.
 It will enable you to stay organised and compare the hiring metrics from one period to another in one place.
 Hence, they can make a data-driven and more precise conclusion.

-In addition, it would be easier to present your finding to the hiring managers or financial consultants when you format the budget more organised way.
+In addition, it would be easier to present your findings to the hiring managers or financial consultants when you format the budget in a more organised way.

 How to Manage and Save Recruitment Costs?